Helena Foulkes

-Helena Grace Foulkes (née Buonanno; born July 18, 1964) is an American businesswoman and politician.
-She unsuccessfully sought the Democratic nomination for Governor of Rhode Island in the 2022 election and is the former chief executive officer of Hudson's Bay Company.
+Helena Grace Buonanno Foulkes (/ˈfoʊks/; née Buonanno; born July 18, 1964) is an American businesswoman and politician.
+She was the chief executive officer of Hudson's Bay Company and a marketing executive at CVS Pharmacy.
+A member of the Democratic Party, Foulkes unsuccessfully ran for governor of Rhode Island in 2022 before winning the nomination in 2026, both times challenging incumbent governor Dan McKee for the Democratic nomination.

 Early life and education

+Buonanno was born in Providence, Rhode Island, on July 18, 1964.
+She is the eldest of five children of Bernard and Martha Buonanno (née Dodd).
+She is the maternal granddaughter of Connecticut senator Thomas J. Dodd and the niece of Connecticut senator and 2008 presidential candidate Chris Dodd.
+She was born to an Italian and Irish Catholic family.

-The daughter of a lawyer, Helena Buonanno was born the eldest of five children.
-She grew up in Rhode Island and attended Lincoln School in Providence.
-She earned her Bachelor of Arts from Harvard College, graduating magna cum laude; there she met her husband, marrying him in 1989 in a Roman Catholic ceremony.
-Larry Summers was her senior thesis adviser.
+Buonanno was raised in Rhode Island and attended Lincoln School in Providence.
+She earned her Bachelor of Arts from Harvard College, graduating magna cum laude in 1986.
+While at Harvard, Buonanno's senior thesis was advised by Larry Summers.
 She later earned her Master of Business Administration from Harvard Business School.

-Career
+Business career

 After graduating from Harvard, Foulkes briefly worked at Goldman Sachs and Tiffany & Co before leaving to earn her MBA.
 She began working at CVS in 1992.
 She rose to become the company's executive vice president and chief marketing officer.
 She oversaw the launch of the ExtraCare card, a membership program offering savings to participants.
 Foulkes also created the Pharmacy Advisor program, its purpose being to offer advice to customers with chronic conditions, either in stores or over the phone.

 In 2011, CVS made Foulkes its chief health care strategy and marketing officer, a new position created for her.
 In July 2015, Fortune magazine reported that as part of her role, Foulkes oversaw 9,600 retail stores and 18 distribution centers.
 She helped spur the decision to stop selling cigarettes and tobacco products, citing the need for CVS to better position itself as a healthcare company.
 She oversaw the company's philanthropic endeavors, and developed digital strategies to help consumers learn how to fulfill their pharmaceutical needs.

 In 2015, Fortune magazine included her on its list of Most Powerful Women, citing Foulkes' role in the "$1.9 billion purchase of Target's prescription-filling business—a deal that will give CVS the most pharmacy locations in the U.S.—and launching upgraded beauty and healthy food sections in many of the stores".

 On February 5, 2018, Hudson's Bay Co., owner of Saks Fifth Avenue, named Foulkes its new CEO, saying it would be effective on February 19.
 In her first six weeks as CEO, Foulkes was challenged with refashioning the company's business strategies given the industry's declining sales at the time.

 In March 2020, Foulkes announced that she was leaving Hudson's Bay Co. following a deal reached with shareholders to go private.

-In April 2021, Harvard University announced that Foulkes would become president of the Harvard Board of Overseers, an alumni group that is the university’s second-highest governing body.